 The Rosalie Thorne McKenna Foundation Case Study

-Rosalie Thorne McKenna (1918-2003) was one of the 20th century’s greatest photographers, producing iconic images of the literary elite of our times.
-She photographed Sylvia Plath, Truman Capote, Ezra Pound, Eudora Welty and many other writers and poets, including Dylan Thomas.
+Rosalie “Rollie” Thorne McKenna (1918-2003) was one of the 20th century’s most prolific photographers, producing iconic images of poets, writers, artists, and other leading public figures.
+Among her portrait subjects were Sylvia Plath, Leonard Bernstein, Truman Capote, Ezra Pound, Eudora Welty, Dylan Thomas, Alexander Calder, and Helen Keller.

-In the course of her long career, Rollie McKenna created an archive large enough to fill three rooms.
+In the course of her long career, Rollie kept meticulous records of her artistic process and business.
+The resulting archive upon her death filled three large storage rooms.
 Despite her inherited wealth and stated wish to establish a foundation to preserve her art and provide opportunities for young photographers, her estate plan proved inadequate to carry out her wishes.
-Two years after her death, her legacy remained neglected and uncataloged in a warehouse outside of Boston.
+Two years after her death, her legacy remained neglected and uncatalogued in a warehouse outside of Boston.

-Daniel W. Jones, Rollie’s lifelong friend and artistic collaborator, was deeply troubled by the situation.
-Not knowing what to do, Daniel contacted Hemenway & Barnes (H&B) for help.
-When the H&B team of attorneys, estate administrators and philanthropic and art advisors was introduced to the estate, there had been no progress on the establishment of her foundation.
-Moreover, Daniel was the only person who knew Miss McKenna well enough to ensure that her vision was carried out — and he was in his mid-80s.
+Daniel “Dan” W. Jones, Rollie’s lifelong friend and artistic collaborator, turned to Hemenway & Barnes (H&B) for help.
+When the H&B team of attorneys, estate administrators, and philanthropic and art advisors met with Dan, there had been no progress on settling her estate or establishing of her foundation.
+Moreover, Dan was the only person who knew Rollie well enough to ensure that her vision was carried out — and he was in his mid-80s.

 News & Resources